 Handshakes might be out of style for the time being, but good sportsmanship is always awesome!
 Talk it over with your opponent, and find some other, sportsmanlike way of doing introductions or acknowledging a game well played.
 Here are a couple options:

 4.Practice Playing With Masks Before a Competitive Match

 Speaking of communication, masks are a great form of non-verbal communication.
 They show that you care about the people around you, and that you appreciate some social distance.
-Come to think of it, they really help with your poker face, something we've talked about before.
+Come to think of it, they really help with your poker face.